ray-project/multimodal-training/experiments/EXPERIMENTS.md

 python experiments/generate_configs.py --output-dir my_configs
 ```

+This will generate:
-This will generate YAML config files in `configs/` directory.
+- YAML config files in `configs/` directory
+- `run_sweep.sh` script with a pre-populated list of all generated configs

 #### Configuration Options